nazar256/parapipe/README.md

 With parapipe you can:

-  * respond a JSON-feed as stream, retrieve, enrich and marshal each object concurrently, in maintained order and return them to the client
+  * in your API respond a long JSON-feed as stream, retrieve, enrich and marshal each object concurrently, in maintained order and return them to the client
   * fetch and merge entries from different sources as one stream
-  * structure your HTTP-controllers
+  * structure your API controllers or handlers
   * processing heavy files in effective way